zynorr/tipswap/README.md

 # TipSwap

-A Telegram bot that lets users tip each other in any TON-based token.
-The sender pays in their preferred token, the recipient receives in theirs, and STON.fi handles the swap atomically in between.
+TipSwap is a Telegram bot that lets anyone tip TON, USDT, STON, or NOT to any user, group, or post — even when sender and recipient hold different tokens.
+The bot quotes and executes the cross-token swap on STON.fi behind the scenes, so the recipient receives whatever they prefer without ever opening a DEX.

 At a high level: